 What Defines the High-Performance Blender?

-The distinctive feature of versatility is the blender’s ability to heat the liquid with friction to boiling temperature and make frozen desserts (ice cream and frozen yogurt) with the same container and the same set of blades.
-Additionally, they usually make perfectly smooth nut butter, mill the baking quality flours from grains, nuts, and legumes, and often make even bread dough.
-All the functions mentioned above will perform without effort any Vitamix and Blendtec models; they are the hallmark of high-end blenders.
+One of the distinctive features of a high-end blender is its versatility.
+It can heat liquids with friction to boiling temperature and make frozen desserts like ice cream and frozen yogurt using the same container and set of blades.
+It can also make perfectly smooth nut butter, mill baking quality flours from grains, nuts, and legumes, and even make bread dough

 How We Selected Blenders for Our List?